aaron-grau/curic/react/projects/todo_redux/README.md

 ### Redoing Redux

-Create another Redux cycle for `Step`s, the sub-items within a given todo.
+Create another Redux cycle for `Steps`, the sub-items within a given todo.
 You will need to:

 + Update the store
-  + Add another reducer to our `rootReducer` that manages the `steps` part of the application state
+  + Create another reducer called `StepsReducer` and add it to your reducer via `combineReducers`
   + Add another selector that will allow components to get the steps as an array
 + Create a new `actions` file to hold `steps` action creators
   + Create new `step` constants